drstearns/tutorials/src/flexbox/index.md

 Setting `display: flex;` on the `.row` element tells the browser to make it a flexbox.
 The immediate child elements will then become columns on the same line.

 By default the browser will adjust the width of these columns based on their content.
-In this case, the columns have a bunch of text in them, so the browser grows their width up to 25% of the row width, and then wraps the text within the column.
-It stops at 25% because there are four columns in the row, and each column gets an equal share of the row width by default.
+In this case, all of the columns have the same text in them, so the browser grows their width equally, and then wraps the text within the column.

 ## Growing Columns